 - 1. Future Professionals may wear black or gray in any combination. - 2.
-Phase Two Future Professionals may wear black, gray, or white in any combination. - 3.
-A minimal print in clothing is acceptable if it is a black and white print. - 4.
-Clothing should be professional and clean. - 5.
-Shoes should be black, professional, practical, and comfortable. - 6.
-Hair should be styled prior to arriving at the school. - 7.
-Any cosmetics should be applied prior to arriving at the school. - 8.
+A minimal print in clothing is acceptable if it is a black and white print. - 3.
+Clothing should be professional and clean. - 4.
+Shoes should be black, professional, practical, and comfortable. - 5.
+Hair should be styled prior to arriving at the school. - 6.
+Any cosmetics should be applied prior to arriving at the school. - 7.
 The following is a list of acceptable dress: - a.
 Jeans or clothing made of jean material if they are black or gray in color.
 Any rips or tears must fall below the fingertips, when standing up. - b.
 Sleeveless tops. - c.
 Sweatshirts, printed T-shirts, hooded sweatshirts and/or jackets with the Paul Mitchell logo or the school logo may be worn. - d.
 Stylish hats, scarves, and stylish head wraps. - e.
-Shorts and/or skirts that fall below the fingertips. - 9.
-Tights or leggings should be worn with skirts or dresses that fall above the knees for all Future Professionals. - 10.
+Shorts and/or skirts that fall below the fingertips. - 8.
+Tights or leggings should be worn with skirts or dresses that fall above the knees for all Future Professionals. - 9.
 Name tag as provided by the school.
 All Future Professionals are required to wear a name tag while in attendance.